-5. Numerical Experiments
+5. Numerical experiments

-Our numerical experiments are divided into three different categories: first we validate the algorithm against the results obtained using the Schwarz-Christoffel toolbox, then study several examples of using our method to construct a conformal mapping from simply (see Figures 6-9) or doubly connected (see Figures 11-15) domains onto canonical domains, see Figure 3, with the main results summarized in Tables 2 and 3, respectively.
+Our numerical experiments are divided into three different categories.
+First we validate the algorithm against the results obtained by the Schwarz-Christoffel toolbox and the analytic formula.
+Then we study several examples of using our method to construct conformal mappings from simply (see Figs. 6-9) or doubly connected (see Figs. 11-15) domains onto canonical domains, see Fig. 3, with the main results summarized in Tables 2 and 3, respectively.